 The Euro perch is both considerably heavier and longer than its North American cousin.
 Other major differences include body coloration and, of course, their geographical distribution.

 A fully grown Euro perch will weigh a lot more than an adult yellow perch.
 The difference is in fact several pounds, which is rather substantial.

-On the contrary, the adult North American yellow perch has an average weight of between 1 and 2lb and can reach a maximum weight of just 3 to 4lb.
+On the contrary, the adult North American yellow perch has an average weight of about 1lb and can reach a maximum weight of 3 to 4lb.

 Also when it comes to body length, the European perch outgrows its American cousin by quite a lot.
 In fact, the Euro perch can outgrow the yellow perch by several inches.

 The maximum lengths of the two species varies quite a bit as well, as the Euro perch can reach a record length of 25 inches, whilst the yellow perch’s maximum length is 20 inches.